Kong/docs.konghq.com/app/_src/gateway/licenses/index.md

 When a license expires, {{site.base_gateway}} behaves as follows:

+* A 30 day grace period takes affect where all configuration may still be changed

+After the 30 day grace period ends:

 * Kong Manager and its configuration are accessible and may be changed, however any [Enterprise-specific features](/gateway/{{page.kong_version}}/kong-enterprise/) become read-only.
-* The Admin API is not accessible until the license is either renewed or the subscription is downgraded to free mode.
+* The Admin API and its configuration are accessible and may be changed, however any [Enterprise-specific features](/gateway/{{page.kong_version}}/kong-enterprise/) become read-only.
 * Proxy traffic, including traffic using Enterprise plugins, continues to be processed as if the license had not expired.
-* Other Enterprise features, such as the Dev Portal, are not accessible.
+Proxy traffic is not affected.

-If you downgrade to free mode, the Admin API will be unlocked, but Enterprise features such Dev Portal, Enterprise plugins, and others will no longer be accessible.
+If you downgrade to free mode, the Admin API will be unlocked, but Enterprise features such as Consumer Groups, Enterprise plugins, and others will no longer be accessible.

 To upload a new license, see [Deploy an Enterprise License](/gateway/{{page.kong_version}}/licenses/deploy/).